 “I think the number one myth I see is that digital nomads spend their days by the pool or beach as their bank accounts magically fill up with passive income,” jokes Kepnes.
 Unfortunately, that’s not the case.
 “Working remotely is just like any other job.”

 He spends long hours at a computer, so having a comfortable workstation is something he truly appreciates.
 “A spacious desk and chair are worth their weight in gold,” he says.
-“Having lots of conveniently-located outlets is also a huge plus.”
+“Having lots of conveniently located outlets is also a huge plus.”

-The pandemic has seen travellers who normally stay in hotels gravitate to more socially distanced short-term rentals.
+The pandemic has seen travelers who normally stay in hotels gravitate to more socially distanced short-term rentals.
 But that trend isn’t necessarily the case for remote workers.
 “I think it comes down to personal preference,” suggests Kepnes.
 “Both apartments and hotels have their place and I like to mix up my stays.
 Sometimes I’m in the mood to relax and be left alone, while other times I want to cook, chat with locals and see what I can learn.”Does your property offer a suitable desk to get work done?
 It's a key amenity for remote workers.

 From ‘Broke Backpacker’ to entrepreneur

 Will Hatton began his travels as The Broke Backpacker, but he’s evolved his blog over the past decade to write about digital nomad life as he fell into the pattern.
 An entrepreneur at heart, he’s currently building a hostel in Bali aimed expressly at digital nomads.
-He leans towards staying at vacation rentals - but not always.
+He leans toward staying at vacation rentals - but not always.
 “I prefer to rent apartments or villas or stay in boutique hotels.” he says.
 “Comfy, unique spaces are what give me creative energy, and it goes without saying that a proper desk is another must - otherwise you end up working from bed, which can be less than productive.”

-He thinks digital nomads are very different from backpackers and business travellers.
+He thinks digital nomads are very different from backpackers and business travelers.
 “They’re not looking for rock-bottom prices and don't need a full range of services.”
 The key to understanding them may be to cater to their need for routine and focus on work.
 “When I stay long-term, I need to mix the rhythms of normal life into my routine.
 I like to have a kitchen to make my own coffee and breakfasts.
 I want to be out of busy city districts so I can get six hours of peaceful sleep.”

 Longer stays, less need for extra services

 Hatton believes remote workers are a smart segment to attract, particularly during the pandemic.
-“Digital nomads are, in my opinion, among the most respectful and least-demanding travellers.
+“Digital nomads are, in my opinion, among the most respectful and least-demanding travelers.
 Plus, they tend to book much longer time frames.”
-Those longer term stays may be particularly attractive to partners now, with over half of partners surveyed (56%) saying they’re looking to add promotions to attract longer stays.
+Those longer-term stays may be particularly attractive to partners now, with over half of partners surveyed (56%) saying they’re looking to add promotions to attract longer stays.
 An added bonus is that remote workers don’t follow the typical patterns of vacationers, so they may be an ideal guest to attract during the off season.

 He acknowledges these guests may be thrifty.
-“If your business model is based on selling extra services like food and drink in an on-site restaurant, remote workers likely won't buy as much as vacationers or business travellers.”
+“If your business model is based on selling extra services like food and drink in an on-site restaurant, remote workers likely won't buy as much as vacationers or business travelers.”
 That said, navigating the pandemic has made conveniences like that a selling point for him at times.
 “In some places, lockdown restrictions make hotels with more amenities look a lot more attractive.”
 Property managers can cater to this by offering on-site food services that a digital nomad would normally find in a city.